Setting our Sights on Sustainability

 Our thanks go out to MSP’s food and beverage concessionaires for their ongoing participation in the MAC’s waste recycling program, which continues to earn national recognition in the airport industry while contributing to the organization’s waste diversion goals.

 In 2022, the MAC and MSP Airport stakeholders took steps to reduce water consumption, including these four initiatives:

 - Installing faucet aerators in restrooms across the airport campus, which reduces water flow from 2.2 gallons per minute to 1 gallon or less per minute.

-- Deployment of a smart, sensor-based system that reduces irrigation water use by 25% or more.
+- Smart, sensor-based system that reduces irrigation water use by 25% or more.

 - Evaluating the MSP Airport Fire Department’s non-emergency water use to identify conservation opportunities.